nuxeo/nuxeo-bench-site/content/11b-documents.md

 During the import:

-- we use a 5xM80 Atlas cluster for the Archive repository to import the data fast enough
+- we used a 5xM80 Atlas cluster for the Archive repository to import the data fast enough
-- we scale the number of Nuxeo worker nodes from 2 to 8 when needed
+- we scaled the number of Nuxeo worker nodes from 2 to 8 when needed
-- we use up to 2 dedicated Nuxeo nodes for data ingestion
+- we used up to 2 dedicated Nuxeo nodes for data ingestion

 <img src="/images/11b/38-phase2-import-arch.png" alt="Phase 2: Import architecture" width="800px">